National Board of Boiler and Pressure Vessel Inspectors: History

-“For want of reliably tested materials, secure fittings and proper valves, boilers of every description, on land and at sea, were exploding with terrifying frequency…Engineers could take pride in the growing superiority of American technology but they could not ignore the price of 50,000 dead and two million injured by accidents annually.”

-As catastrophic casualties continued into the early 20th century, the ASME developed its boiler code in 1915.
-While the code provided a solid reference of construction standards, it lacked an important component: the authority to regulate.
-This was complicated by existence of local and state jurisdictions having their own codes and standards.
-The result was a patchwork of confusion having no basis in consistency.
+The ASME developed its boiler code in 1915.
+The code provided a solid reference of construction standards, but ASME lacked the authority to regulate.
+This was further complicated by the existence of local and state jurisdictions with their own codes and standards.
+This resulted in a patchwork of confusion having no basis in consistency.

-On December 2, 1919, Ohio Chief Inspector Carl Myers met with chief inspectors from other jurisdictions to discuss creation of a board of inspector representatives from each of the existing jurisdictions.
-Hence, the genesis of The National Board of Boiler and Pressure Vessel Inspectors.
+On December 2, 1919, Ohio Chief Inspector Carl Myers met with chief inspectors from other jurisdictions to discuss creation of a board of inspector representatives from each of the existing jurisdictions, commencing the genesis of The National Board of Boiler and Pressure Vessel Inspectors.

-Pressure Equipment Dangers

-Over the years, as safety standards developed, there are no longer 50,000 deaths caused by pressure equipment each year.
-However, if not properly maintained and inspected, boilers and pressure vessels can be lethal, and in some instances, catastrophic.